ajhit406/shopify_django_app/README.nitrous.md

 ```

 When you create your app in the Shopify Partner Account, set the
-return URL to port 3000 of your box "http://your-box-name.nitrousbox.com:3000/login".
+return URL to port 3000 of your box "http://your-workstation-slug.nitrouspro.com:3000/login".
+Your workstation slug can be found by visiting "Settings > Manage Ports" for your django project.

 ## Setup

-Run the following commands in the terminal
+Run the following commands in the terminal:

-1. `cd ~/workspace/shopify_django_app`
+1. `cd ~/code/shopify_django_app`
 2. `./script/setup`
 3. `./script/server`

 Go to the "Preview Menu" and click "Port 3000"